Estimated reading time: 0 minutes

 Several studies have looked at the relationship between fiber intake and diseases.
 Positive outcomes have been reported in four major areas; these include cardiovascular disease, diabetes, weight management, and gastrointestinal disorders.

-Dietary Fiber for Weight Loss
+Fiber for Weight Management

 A large clinical trial was performed using 345 overweight or obese adults to see if fiber intake predicts weight loss and dietary adherence.
 Researchers found that dietary fiber intake was strongly associated with adherence to a calorie-restricted diet and promoted significant weight loss amongst the participants.